isomerpages/enterprisesg-bgr/_internship-opportunities/Internship Process.md

 <h4>Internship Deliverables</h4>
 <p>An intern is expected to submit online feedback to EnterpriseSG via this
 link &lt;insert form SG link when ready&gt; as soon as the internship ends.</p>
-<p>Your respective institute may also require you to submit other deliverables
+<p>Your respective institute of higher learning may also require you to submit
-e.g. an internship report.
-As such, be sure to check with your institute for the deliverables to be submitted.</p>
+other deliverables e.g. an internship report.
+As such, be sure to check with your institute for the deliverables to be submitted as psrt of internship fulfilment.</p>
 <h4>To Apply</h4>
 <p>Approach the career centre of your institute of higher learning for internship
 job matching.</p>